ydeleon6/coinbase-tax-collector/documentation/installation.md

 ### 1. Install the latest version of Python.

 Since macOS 10.8, Python 2 comes pre-installed on Mac computers.
 Go to [this page](https://www.python.org/downloads/) to download the latest Python version.

+a.
+Download the latest Python version.

+b.
 Run the installer when the download is complete.

-Verify that Python was installed by copying and pasting this command in the terminal:
+c.
+Verify that Python 3 was installed by copying and pasting this command in the terminal:

 ```sh
 $ > python3 --version